December 14, 2022

 Many payment plans have borrowers set up on automatic payments.
 This means the client’s bank account or card information will be stored and automatically charged for their monthly installment.

-However, for plans that are not set up with automatic payments, lenders send email or text reminders.
+However, for plans that are not set up with automatic payments, lenders send an email or text reminders.
 This helps reduce late or missed payments.
 If a borrower does make a late payment, some POS lenders may charge a late fee.

 Some, conversely, keep their financing fee-free.
 This helps sell the loan as more attractive during the POS transaction at the merchant checkout.

 You may be asking yourself, why do I need to offer point-of-sale financing?
 Why would customers choose to use it?
 Is setting up financing for customers worth it?
 The following examples are all reasons your clients may appreciate point-of-sale financing.
-Which should make you say, “I want to offer financing for my customers,” by the end of this article.
+This should make you say, “I want to offer financing for my customers,” by the end of this article.

 Let’s take a look: